Counseling (MA) |

 Program Curriculum

 Not all areas of emphasis are offered at all campus locations.
 Students should verify that the emphasis they seek is offered at the campus they select prior to registration.
 Note that certain state licensure laws do not allow for courses to be completed through directed study or electronically (online).
-Summer intensive courses for the Extended Hybrid program may be taught in person at a Webster campus.
+Summer intensive courses for the Online Program may be taught in person at a Webster campus.
 Certain counseling courses will be taught only in an online format at particular campuses.
-Some courses may be moved online prior to the start of the term as needed.
-Please contact your campus for a list of courses that are only offered online or occasionally offered in an online format.
+Please contact your campus for more information on course modalities.

 This degree emphasis requires satisfactory completion of 60 credit hours of coursework.
 Some states require completion of all core courses prior to Internship.
 Note that successful completion of the program may exceed 60 credit hours for some students.